RoboticsKnowledgebase/roboticsknowledgebase.github.io/wiki/common-platforms/ros-motion-server-framework.md

     def cancel(self):
         return True
 ```
-For above class we need an additional command `FlightMode` class which creates a object with the required parameters.
-This class needs to be defined in file `task_commands.py`
+In the above class, we introduced an additional command of `FlightMode`.
+All the parameters defined in this class is self explanatory if you are aware of the PX4 offboard mode.
+This class needs to be defined in the file `task_commands.py`.
 ```
 class FlightMode(object):
     def __init__(self, mode='', arm=0, altitude=0):